Skip to content

 Method Annotations

 Methods can be annotated with attributes to control API exposure and TypeScript generation.
-The following attributes are available for model methods.
-General annotations can be found on the Attributes page.

 [Coalesce]